-Mefeater LLC is developing feature-length photoshoots, videos, interviews, and reality series.
+Mefeater LLC is developing feature-length photoshoots, videos, interviews, and docu-series.
 On this page, we provide guidelines that we encourage you to follow.
 Adhering to these guidelines will allow Mefeater LLC to evaluate your work for our Development Slate.

-All submissions should be in standard screenplay format, using Courier 12-point font.
+All submissions should be in standard written format, using Courier 12-point font.
 Here are some guidelines:

 Page size: 8-1/2 by 11 inches

 Page margins: 1.5 inches (left), 1 inch (right, top, bottom)

 Scene heading (slugline): 1.5 inches indented

 Dialogue: 2.5 inches indented